ananyathomas/NeuralNetwork/README.md

 # NeuralNetwork

-Creating neural network from scratch
+Creating neural network from scratch using numpy